okaminu/minecraft-server-manager/README.md

 ### What is this repository for? ###

-* Management of Minecraft Server, firstly it would start, reboot and stop the server, change the difficulty, show the status of the server (running, stopped).
+* Management of Minecraft Server, firstly it would start, reboot and stop the server, change the difficulty, show the status of the server (running, stopped), password authentication.

 ### How do I get set up? ###